 These generators emit several harmful air pollutants, such as nitrogen oxides, carbon monoxide, and particulate matter.

-Regulated by KDHE, using national standards which limit use and allowable emissions to protect air quality.
+They are regulated by KDHE; using national standards which limit use and allowable emissions to protect air quality.

 Backup generators rarely run for prolonged periods.